AlexOrrSB/sendbird-virgil-uikit-sample/e2ee-guide.md

 };
 ```

-Let's add the Virgil provider to our app
+Let's add the Virgil provider to our app.
+This makes our Virgil hook accessible anywhere in our chat application.

 ```
 // javascript-sample/src/index.js